-Infertility is defined as the inability to become pregnant after six to 12 months of trying.
+Infertility is defined as the inability to become pregnant after 6-to-12 months of trying.
 Women over the age of 35 or women with known conditions such as irregular menstrual cycles, problems with their fallopian tubes or problems with their partner's sperm can be evaluated sooner.

 Infertility can arise from causes that affect the female partner, the male partner or both.

-At Reproductive Medicine Associates (RMA) at Jefferson in Philadelphia, we are able to perform a complete evaluation for men and women seeking pregnancy.
+Reproductive Medicine Associates (RMA) at Jefferson Health in Philadelphia, is able to perform a complete evaluation for men and women seeking pregnancy.
 It is important that both partners be evaluated to determine the cause(s) of infertility and to direct treatment options.
 In some cases, even after comprehensive testing, a cause cannot be determined; this is called "unexplained infertility" and it, too, can be treated.

 How Is Infertility Diagnosed?